Reviews You Can Rely On

 Our Verdict

-The Elegoo Saturn 2 is a worthy step up in its mid-sized resin Saturn lineup.
-This resin printer has an impressive 8k LCD screen is a full 10" in size, so there's plenty of space for multiple side-by-side prints.
+The Elegoo Saturn 2 is a worthy model in the Saturn lineup.
+This resin printer has an impressive 8k LCD screen that is a full 10" in size, so there's plenty of space for multiple side-by-side prints.
 The 28.5μm XY pixel resolution is top-of-the-line, and paired with layers as thin as 0.01mm, you'll spend less time sanding build lines and may have difficulty detecting them in the first place.
 Considering the mid-range price point, this stellar printer is also within reach of hobbyists and pros alike.
-Compare it to great competitors in our review of the top 3D printers.

 REASONS TO BUY